-On paper, a Results Oriented Work Environment (ROWE) sounds ideal, but how does that work in reality and how do you implement it?
+A Results Oriented Work Environment sounds ideal on paper, but in reality how does it work and how do you successfully implement it?

 Rather than working a typical 40-hour week in the office, you can come and go from your office as you please, there are no obligatory meetings and you aren’t even required to come into the office at all if you don’t fancy it.

 A ROWE workplace works by measuring the performance and output of employees, rather than the hours they work or their presence in the office.
 It’s simple really; employees have complete freedom when it comes to their projects and complete independence in meeting their targets.

 ROWE was founded in 2003 by Cali Ressler and Jody Thompson as a solid business platform.
 Due to their work, relationships between managers and employees are transformed to one which is based on trust, accountability and results.

 According to Ressler and Thompson, results orientated work can increase productivity for 40% of workers, whilst 78% less sick days are taken when it’s implemented in the workplace.
 However, 77% more workers get sacked due to this working style because if you don’t produce, you’re gone.